Our Business Practices

-The Audit Committee (the "Committee") is appointed by the Board of Directors (the "Board") of Discover Financial Services (the "Company") to (a) assist the Board in its oversight of the integrity of the Company's consolidated financial statements; the Company's compliance with legal and regulatory requirements, and ethical standards adopted by the Company; the Company's system of internal controls, and disclosure controls and procedures; the qualifications and independence of the Company's independent registered public accounting firm ("independent auditor"); and the performance of the Company's internal and independent auditors; and (b) prepare a report to be included in the Company's annual proxy statement.
+The Audit Committee (the "Committee") is appointed by the Board of Directors (the "Board") of Discover Financial Services (the "Company") to (a) assist the Board in its oversight of the integrity of the Company's consolidated financial statements; the Company's compliance with legal and regulatory requirements, and ethical standards adopted by the Company; the Company's system of internal controls, and disclosure controls and procedures; the qualifications and independence of the Company's independent registered public accounting firm ("independent auditor"); and the performance of the Company's internal audit function and independent auditors; and (b) prepare a report to be included in the Company's annual proxy statement.

 It is the responsibility of the Company's management to prepare consolidated financial statements that are complete and accurate and in accordance with generally accepted accounting principles in the United States ("GAAP") and to establish satisfactory internal control over financial reporting.
 It is the responsibility of the Company's independent auditor to audit the Company's financial statements and the effectiveness of the Company's internal control over financial reporting.
 The Committee's responsibility in this regard is one of oversight and review.
 The Committee does not provide any expert or other special assurance as to such financial statements concerning compliance with laws, regulations or GAAP.